pulpcovers/Modified-Posts-Feed/README.md

 **Will this slow down my site?**

-No. The plugin includes transient caching, database indexing, and lazy loading for optimal performance.
+No. The plugin includes transient caching and database indexing for optimal performance.

 **Feed shows 404 error**

 Go to **Settings > Permalinks** and click "Save Changes" to flush rewrite rules.

-**Feed shows old content**

-Click "Clear Cache Now" in plugin settings.

 ## Performance